iOffice/heimdall/README.md

  the pipeline would have the following flow:

 `Request -> Plugs.First -> Plugs.Second -> Heimdall.Plug.ForwardRequest -> Microservice`

+Additionally, if you have a filter that needs to be to run before every request, you can add it to the OTP application config `:filter_before_all`, which is a list of plugs that run for every request.

 Ideally, Heimdall should forward requests to a load balancer that knows how to send each request to an actual instance of the microservice it's trying to get